 Importantly, AM2.1 and CESM-CAM5 also differ in the role of aerosols for ice nucleation.
-In 204 AM2.1, aerosol concentrations are prescribed, aerosol-cloud interactions are not represented, and 205 ice nucleation is assumed to be homogeneous, occurring below $-40^{\circ}$ C only.
-At temperatures 206 below freezing, however, much of the newly-formed cloud liquid water is rapidly converted to ice 207 through the Wegener-Bergeron-Findeisen (WBF) process (Wegener 1911; Bergeron 1935; Find-208 eisen 1938), for which a minimum cloud ice mixing ratio is always assumed to exist to trigger 209 the process.
-By contrast, CESM-CAM5 has a prognostic aerosol scheme, and includes different types of ice-nucleating aerosols with varying activation temperatures, with heterogeneous nucle-211 ation possible below $-5^{\circ}$ C (Neale et al. 2012).
-The aerosol sources in CESM-CAM5 are set 212 by default to real-world conditions of year 2000, and include zonal and meridional asymmetries due to land-sea distribution and anthropogenic sources, inconsistent with the aquaplanet configuration.
+In AM2.1, aerosol concentrations are prescribed, aerosol-cloud interactions are not represented, and ice nucleation is assumed to be homogeneous, occurring below -40°C only.
+At temperatures below freezing, however, much of the newly formed cloud liquid water is rapidly converted to ice through the Wegener-Bergeron-Findeisen (WBF) process (Wegener 1911; Bergeron 1935; Findeisen 1938), for which a minimum cloud ice mixing ratio is always assumed to exist to trigger the process.
+By contrast, CESM-CAM5 has a prognostic aerosol scheme and includes different types of ice-nucleating aerosols with varying activation temperatures, with heterogeneous nucleation possible below -5° C (Neale et al. 2012).
+The aerosol sources in CESM-CAM5 are set by default to real-world conditions of year 2000, and include zonal and meridional asymmetries due to land-sea distribution and anthropogenic sources, inconsistent with the aquaplanet configuration.
 These inhomogeneities introduce an asymmetry in the LWP distribution, with Northern Hemisphere values about 25% larger compared to the Southern Hemisphere at 50°; there are no obvious asymmetries in IWP, however (not shown).
 While real-world aerosol sources are inconsistent with the aquaplanet configuration, they also make our results more comparable with more realistic CMIP5 experiments.

-220 b.
+b.
 Experimental setup

-We perform a series of simulations to isolate the effects of changes in temperature on the cloud 221 microphysical rates and on the phase partitioning of convective condensate, and quantify their 222 impact on cloud liquid water and ice mixing ratios.
-The experiments are listed and described in Table 1, with additional details in Appendix A. Our goal here is to test the hypothesis that the direct 224 effect of warming on microphysical rates can reproduce important aspects of the global warming 225 response of cloud condensate, without directly perturbing other potentially relevant processes such as atmospheric circulation, moisture convergence, radiative heating rates, aerosol concentrations, 227 or the temperature dependence of the moist adiabat.
-We test this idea by simply increasing tem-228 perature by 4 K in the relevant sections of the code.
+We perform a series of simulations to isolate the effects of changes in temperature on the cloud microphysical rates and on the phase partitioning of convective condensate, and quantify their impact on cloud liquid water and ice mixing ratios.
+The experiments are listed and described in Table 1, with additional details in appendix A. Our goal here is to test the hypothesis that the direct effect of warming on microphysical rates can reproduce important aspects of the global warming response of cloud condensate, without directly perturbing other potentially relevant processes such as atmospheric circulation, moisture convergence, radiative heating rates, aerosol concentrations, or the temperature dependence of the moist adiabat.
+We test this idea by simply increasing temperature by 4 K in the relevant sections of the code.
 Note that SSTs are kept at their control value in all of these experiments except SST+4K.
-230

-The temperature perturbation affects only those microphysical processes that involve the ice phase; the perturbed processes are listed in Tables A1-2 and discussed in Appendix A. Perturbing temperature can affect ice-phase microphysical processes in two ways.
+The temperature perturbation affects only those microphysical processes that involve the ice phase; the perturbed processes are discussed in appendix A (see Tables A1 and A2).
+Perturbing temperature can affect ice-phase microphysical processes in two ways.
 First, all processes producing (destroying) ice occur only below (above) a given temperature threshold, so increasing temperature modifies the spatial occurrence of those processes, as isotherms shift in space.
 Second, in CESM-CAM5 a few ice-forming process rates are explicit functions of temperature.
 This includes processes such as heterogeneous freezing as well as ice multiplication via rime-splintering (Neale et al. 2012).
 It should be noted that the perturbed processes involve conversions between liquid water, ice, and precipitation (and subsequent melting/freezing of hydrometeors).
-Conversions between vapor and cloud condensate are generally not perturbed, with only two exceptions in CESM-CAM5, described in Appendix A.
+Conversions between vapor and cloud condensate are generally not perturbed, with only two exceptions in CESM-CAM5, described in appendix A.

-&lt;sup>1Increasing temperature by 4 K at all atmospheric levels ignores the increase in static stability that occurs in the case where SSTs are increased, which produces stronger warming at upper levels.
-However, in mid and high latitudes most of the cloud water is found in the lower troposphere (as shown later in the paper), where the actual temperature increase is very close to 4 K.
+$^{^{1}}$ Increasing temperature by 4 K at all atmospheric levels ignores the increase in static stability that occurs in the case where SSTs are increased, which produces stronger warming at upper levels.
+However, in the middle and high latitudes most of the cloud water is found in the lower troposphere (as shown later in the paper), where the actual temperature increase is very close to 4 K.